Genesys Outbound Dialer (CE11) for Genesys Engage cloud

 - Productive and highly utilized agents have more opportunities to serve customers, close business and meet their sales quotas.

 - Compliance and business rules are accurately maintained to ensure enterprise-wide contact strategy adherence.

 - Improved Return on Investment of outbound sales and marketing campaigns (e.g. telemarketing; upsell/cross-sell; customer win-back; loyalty/promotions) and outbound campaigns.

-- Leads are routed to sales agents within seconds (not minutes, hours or days) since "speed to lead" follow up is crucial in many sales environments, which will drive lead contact rates and conversion rates while decreasing call abandonment rates.
+- Leads are routed to sales agents within seconds (not minutes, hours, or days) since "speed to lead" follow-up is crucial in many sales environments, which drives lead contact rates and conversion rates while decreasing call abandonment rates.

 - Sales departments are using predictive, progressive, and/or preview dialing modes instead of making manual dials and outbound call volume is efficiently paced, which results in more sales conversations and increases agent productivity.